-Psy4850N: Celluloid Psychology Prof. Javid Sadr Spring 2013, University of Lethbridge Lectures: Wed 6:00-8:50pm, Rm.
-AH117 Course Goals and Requirements Our goal in this course is for students to actively learn and master concepts, issues, and research findings in Psychology (and, to some extent, science and critical thinking in general) particularly as illustrated in the application of film construction and perception, and we pursue this primarily through the course readings and lectures.
-This course extends and critically relies on material acquired at an introductory level in Psy1000, Psy2030, Psy2320, and Psy3360/2800/2820.
-Three examinations, weekly written paper assignments, and frequent quizzes and in-class activities will evaluate students' progress and their comprehension and mastery of the course readings and lecture material.
-Pre-requisite Courses There are three mandatory pre-requisite courses that must be successfully completed before taking Psy4850; these provides crucial background necessary for succeeding in Psy4850 and these pre-requisites will not be waived.
-These courses are: Psy2030 (Methods and Statistics), Psy2320 (Cognition and Perception), and either Psy3360 (Sensation and Perception) or Psy2800/2820 (Social Psychology; Culture, Evolution, and Human Social Life); because Psy1000 (Basic Concepts of Psych.) is a pre-requisite for these courses, it is assumed that all students in Psy4850 have also successfully completed Psy1000.
-The registrar's office has been asked to produce a report of all enrolled students and to de-register any students lacking these pre-requisites prior to the add/drop deadline; these students are advised to transfer to another course instead of being removed by the registrar.
+Psy4850N: Celluloid Psychology Prof. Javid Sadr Spring 2014, University of Lethbridge Lectures: Tue 6:00-8:50pm, Rm.
+C630 Course Goals and Requirements Our goal in this course is for students to actively learn and master concepts, issues, and research findings in Psychology (and, to some extent, science and critical thinking in general) particularly as illustrated in the application of film construction and perception, and we pursue this primarily through the course readings and lectures.
+This course extends and critically relies on material acquired at an introductory level in Psy1000, Psy2030, Psy2320, Neu2600, and Psy3360.
+Three examinations, frequent quizzes, in-class activities, and appropriate well-prepared participation in lecture will serve to evaluate students' progress and their comprehension and mastery of the course readings and lecture material.
+Pre-requisite Courses There are two mandatory pre-requisite courses that must be successfully completed before taking Psy4850; these provides crucial background necessary for succeeding in Psy4850 and these pre-requisites will not be waived.
+These courses are Psy2030 (Methods and Statistics) and Psy3360 (Sensation and Perception).
+Because Psy1000 (Basic Concepts of Psych.), Psy2320 (Cognition and Perception), and Neu2600 are pre-requisites for these courses, it is assumed that all students in Psy4850 have also successfully completed these three courses as well.
+The registrar's office has been asked to produce a report of all enrolled students and to de-register any students lacking these pre-requisites; students lacking any of these pre-requisites are advised to transfer to another course before the add/drop deadline rather than being removed by the registrar.
 Course Readings - Textbooks: The following three books are required for Psy4850: